Check Availability

 • MealsBLD

 The trek from Tengboche to Deboche, the place where you stay overnight today, is gentler as it is a gradual hike downwards.
-Deboche greets you with the views of other peaks like Nuptse, Kantega, and Thamserku.
+Deboche greets you with views of peaks like Nuptse, Kantega, and Thamserku.

-Day 7:Trek to Dingboche:
+Day 6:Trek to Dingboche

 • Max Altitude4,412m/14,475ft